FlawlessNa/Legends/README.md

 - [ ] Look into leveraging loop.run_in_executor(concurrent.futures.ProcessPoolExecutor) for CPU-intensive operations?
 - [ ] Make sure to refresh documentation everywhere

-## Leeching Branch - TODOs
-- [ ] Multi-client blockers
-- [ ] Multi-client parsers
-  - [x] controller revamp for better focus-lock handling
-    - [ ] Release keys on cancellations only when necessary?
-    - [ ] Rotations - More fluidity? -- Idea: using squeezed_movements, translate into callable functions, but those are only keydowns with no duration and/or keyups. keyups are triggered when movement changes or when focus changes.
-    - [ ] Automated Repeat Feature on anything - not just move (aka Ultimate casting during animation time, etc)
-  - [ ] Improve data management - especially when minimap is being toggled.c
-  - [ ] Task cancellation - Refactor how callbacks are triggered, such that if necessary, a callback coroutine is used to await for some time before updating data
-  - [x] Task cancellation for movements - make "controller.move" cancellable, but other functions (tp, telecast, jump rope, etc.) non-cancellable.
-    - A big advantage is that blocking generators will automatically block generators from other characters on the same engine
-  - [ ] Ability to "reset" generator data? - goes with better data management

 ### Inventory Cleanup
-- [ ] Big code clean-up required.
-- [x] Ability to add custom connections (mystic door) from/to current minimap and nearest town
-- [ ] Basic (incomplete) coding of relevant nearest towns - just enough to get to npc
-- [x] NPC selling mechanics
-- [x] CompoundAction implementation
 - [ ] Inventory parsing for godlies?
 - [ ] Storage mechanics